CodeTheCity/tbc/README.md

 * **end_date** = the most recent date your interested in. (defaults to today)
 * **start_date** = the most historic date your interested in. (defaults to 2 days before today)

-This returns weather data in an hourly interval from Dark Sky between the given dates.
+This returns weather data at an hourly interval from Dark Sky between the given dates.
 The format is:

         [
             {